 Heat the pan: Preheat a skillet or cast-iron pan over medium-low heat for 2–3 minutes.
 Turn on your exhaust fan since blackened spices can create some smoke.

 Add butter: Melt the butter in the hot pan.
-It should immediately begin to sizzle.
+It should immediately begin to sizzle, but not burn.

 Flip and finish: Turn the salmon and cook another 3–4 minutes, lowering the heat slightly if needed, until the fish is opaque and flakes easily.